Overall System Status:

-Andes is a shared memory computer (SMP) with 12 cores (24 threads), 64-bit Intel processors, and 96 GB of memory.
-It runs Red Hat Enterprise Linux 5 and is mostly used to run statistical packages and scientific applications which need large amounts of memory and scratch space.
-2.8 TB of fast scratch space is available.
+Andes is a shared memory computer (SMP) with 60 cores (120 threads), 64-bit Intel processors, and 512 GB of memory.
+It runs Red Hat Enterprise Linux 7 and is mostly used to run statistical packages and scientific applications which need large amounts of memory and scratch space.
+5 TB of fast scratch space is available.
 Authentication uses RStor usernames and passwords, and home directories are in RStor (shared with other systems).
 Accounts are available to all faculty, staff and graduate students, plus sponsored accounts on request.
-Access is by SSH (remote login) from on-campus only.
+Access is by SSH (remote login).

 Polaris is a shared memory computer (SMP) with 40 cores, 64-bit Intel processors, and 1 Terabyte of memory, running Red Hat Enterprise Linux 6.5.
-It is used to run computationally intensive such as mathematica and statistical applications.
-It can be used to run programs that require a lot of shared memory.
+It is used to run computationally intensive programs such as mathematica and statistical applications, or programs that require a lot of shared memory.
 It has 5 TB of local scratch space available.
 Authentication uses RStor usernames and passwords, and home directories are in RStor.
 Accounts are available to all faculty, staff and students, plus sponsored accounts on request.
-Access is by SSH (remote login) from on-campus only.
+Access is by SSH (remote login).

 Caligari is a web server which delivers pages directly from Dartmouth's AFS cell (RStor) and augments the Research Computing home pages.
 It can be used for delivering home pages from AFS accounts, available to all members of the Dartmouth Community.
 It is also used to deliver the web-based documentation which accompanies many software packages used on our central Research Computing systems.
 It runs Apache on Red Hat Enterprise Linux, with PHP5, WebAuth and SSL available.
 MySQL is available to select projects.
 All AFS (Rstor) accounts are automatically enabled on Caligari.
 Explicit login to Caligari is not required or permitted.